wharton/django-flexbox-theme/README.md

 - Easily <strong>customizable</strong>.

 ### Preview
-This is <em>just an example</em>, not necessarily the official template of the theme.
+This is <strong>just an example</strong>, not necessarily the official template of the theme.

 ![alt tag](https://github.com/wharton/django-flexbox-theme/blob/master/preview.png)

 ### Browser Support
-- This theme supports all browsers colored green <a href="http://caniuse.com/#search=flexbox">here</a> (on the canIuse site).
+- This styleguide supports all browsers colored green <a href="http://caniuse.com/#search=flexbox">here</a> (on the canIuse site).
 For Example: this theme should <em>not</em> be used with IE 11 (and below) or Safari 8 (and below).
 If you need something with more backwards compatibility, checkout <a href="https://github.com/wharton/django-base-theme">Django Base Theme</a>.

 ### Grid By
 - <a href="http://philipwalton.github.io/solved-by-flexbox">Solved by Flexbox</a> by Philip Walton